majetsy/marketplace-snippet-example/README.md

 # Marketplace Frontend – Search & Product Example

-This folder demonstrates a modern, production-grade implementation of a search and product listing experience for an e-commerce marketplace, built with **Next.js**, **React**, and **Zustand**.
+This folder demonstrates a modern, production-grade implementation of a search and product listing experience for an e-commerce marketplace, built with **Next.js**, **TypeScript**, **React**, **elasticSearch** and **Zustand**.

 ## Features

-- **Full-text Search:**
+- **Full-text Search**
-  Users can search for products by name, brand, or keywords, with support for both Cyrillic and Latin scripts (Mongolians use cyrillic).
+  Users can search products by name, brand, or keywords, with support for both Cyrillic and Latin scripts (optimized for Mongolian user base).
-- **Real-time Stock Updates:**
+- **Real-time Stock Updates**
-  Product stock is updated in real time using WebSocket events, ensuring users always see the latest availability.
+  Live WebSocket integration ensures product stock levels are always up to date.
-- **Filtering & Sorting:**
+- **Filtering & Sorting**
-  Users can filter and sort search results by various criteria, with fast, responsive UI updates.
+  Enables sorting and filtering across multiple criteria with fast and responsive UI updates.
-- **Recent Searches & History:**
+- **Search History & Recently Viewed**
-  The app tracks and displays recent search queries and recently viewed products for quick access.
+  Tracks and displays recent search queries and seen items, enhancing user flow.
-- **Performance Optimizations:**
+- **Performance Optimizations**
-  Uses memoization, throttling, and efficient state management for a smooth user experience and mobile-friendly layouts.
+  Built-in memoization, throttling, and scoped state for fast response and smooth performance on both desktop and mobile.

 ## Why is this important?

-- **Real-world Complexity:**
+- **Real-world Complexity**
-  This codebase demonstrates how to handle complex UI state, real-time data, and user interactions in a scalable way.
+  Demonstrates the handling of complex UI states, async data, and real-time syncing in a scalable and maintainable architecture.
-- **Modern Best Practices:**
+- **Best Practices**
-  Uses hooks, functional components, modular state management, and clean separation of concerns.
+  Utilizes Next.js routing, functional components, Zustand for global state, and strict TypeScript typing.
-- **Recruiter Value:**
+- **Production-Ready Code**
-  Shows ability to build interactive, maintainable, and performant web applications with modern tools.
+  Extracted from a larger live application used in production at a telecom-backed e-commerce platform.

-## Technologies Used
+## Technologies

 - [Next.js]
 - [React]